 - Locations for Elopements for up to 25 Total People (Reserved Site Specific Ceremonies)

-These Reserved Site-Specific Ceremony locations are also available for 2 hours only.
+These Reserved Site-Specific Ceremony locations are also limited to one ceremony a day, per location.
+And each location is limited to 60 ceremonies a year total.
+Ceremonies are limited to a 1 hour maximum.
 The following five locations are able to accommodate a maximum of 25 people by reaching out for a Reserved Site Specific Ceremony Permit:

 - Locations for Elopements for up to 12 Total People (Small Dispersed Ceremonies)